 The NHS Graduate Management Training Scheme is nothing less than a life defining experience.
 Where else can you have a positive impact on the lives of 53 million people, including your own?

 Transforming and shaping our services around ever-evolving patient needs, delivering deeper value for money and driving up standards.
 This is complex work that requires total focus and unwavering commitment.
 So the next 30 months of your life will be very demanding.
 But it will give your career a brilliant trajectory - because we’ve designed these schemes to create the NHS chief executives and directors of tomorrow.

 You’ll experience a career full of outstanding development opportunities and exposure to leadership strategies delivered by NHS experts, international healthcare providers and private sector organisations.
 And for every challenge you’ll face, there’ll be twice as many rewards waiting for you.

 This high profile, fast-track graduate development scheme will enable you to become a future leader, improving people's health and their experience of the NHS.
-With an offer like that, it’s no wonder we are 7th in The Times Top 100 Graduate Employers and have been in their Top Ten Employers since 2003.
+With an offer like that, it’s no wonder why we are 8th in The Times Top 100 Graduate Employers and have been in their Top Ten Employers since 2003.

 Unique touches set the scheme apart.
 Your induction includes 20 days in which you set the agenda, experiencing NHS life on the frontline.
 So if you want to ride with an ambulance crew or observe an autopsy, you can.
 Later, you’ll arrange a 2 month ‘flexi-placement’ which could take you outside the NHS - it’s about you acquiring new perspectives to bring back to help the NHS.